shinmao/algorithm/isPalindrome/README.md

 * [Dynamic programming](https://github.com/shinmao/algorithm/blob/master/isPalindrome/lintcode200-1.java): Dynamic programming is kind of bottom-up approach.
 Palindrome should be `(a) + sub-palindrome + (a)`, which means that palindrome should be consist of sub-palindrome.
 Therefore, we can start from the base cases such like `isPalindrome[i][i]` and `isPalindrome[i][i+1]`, and use the base cases to solve the bigger problem.

+## Lintcode891
+> Description: Given a non-empty string s, you may delete at most one character.
+Judge whether you can make it a palindrome.

+* [Memory limit exceeded](https://github.com/shinmao/algorithm/blob/master/isPalindrome/lintcode891-1.java): I use dynamic programming to create an array of `isPalindrome`.
+Same way to validate palindrome from left side and right side.
+If characters at left index and right index are different, try deleting either one to check whether palindrome.
+However, memory limit is exceeded due to my space complexity.
+(DP would cause to memory problem easily because of array)
+* [While double pointer](https://github.com/shinmao/algorithm/blob/master/isPalindrome/lintcode891-2.java): Same method to solve the problem; however, there aren't array to cause to space complexity problem.